daslicht/wp-ChromeLogger/README.md

 ##Usage
-After installing you can simply log data anywhere as the following :
+After installation you can simply log data anywhere as the following :

 ```
     ChromePhp::log('Hello console!');